DaveBackus/Data_Bootcamp/website/content/bootcamp_mainpage.md

 * Make sure you have a **laptop computer** to use in class.
 This is a must.
 * Take our **entry poll** (click on the [link](https://docs.google.com/forms/d/1N7ugrqIQNHm_e1BLVAtaRMnC8SmSiTDMoYBy_0FYZic/viewform), follow instructions).
 * Join a **discussion group:** [UG](https://groups.google.com/forum/#!forum/nyu_data_bootcamp_ug) | [MBA](https://groups.google.com/forum/#!forum/nyu_data_bootcamp_mba).
 * Bring a **nameplate** to class.
-If you don't have one, use this [template](https://docs.google.com/document/d/18mDKqDO-48wbwYfFEGD0BAYJRsshRRRxR9IEKhekTWM/edit?usp=sharing).
+If you don't have one, use this [template](https://docs.google.com/document/d/18mDKqDO-48wbwYfFEGD0BAYJRsshRRRxR9IEKhekTWM/edit?usp=sharing) and fold it in thirds.
 * Non-Stern students:  **[activate your Stern account](https://w3.stern.nyu.edu/start/home)** to get wireless access.
 If you have trouble, stop by the Help Desk in the lobby between KMC and Tisch or email [helpdesk@stern.nyu.edu](mailto:helpdesk@stern.nyu.edu).